iExecBlockchainComputing/iexec-doc/poco-brokering.rst

 - ``trust`` Trust level used to certify results.

 - ``apprestrict`` Matching restrictions.
 App or group of apps that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``datasetrestrict`` Matching restrictions.
 Dataset or group of datasets that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``requesterrestrict`` Matching restrictions.
 Requester or group of requesters that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``salt`` A random value to ensure order uniqueness.